This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this banana pancake recipe, check out our Leftover Ingredients Recipe Finder.

-• All-Purpose Flour: The base for our pancake batter.
-Other flours haven’t been tested for this recipe, so stick with the classic for best results.
+• All-Purpose Flour: The foundation of the pancake batter.
+Other flours haven’t been tested, so for the best results, stick with this classic.

-• Granulated Sugar: Adds that subtle sweetness to complement the banana flavor.
-A small amount does wonders, so no need to go overboard.
+• Granulated Sugar: Adds a subtle sweetness to complement the banana flavor.

-• Melted Butter: Contributes richness and moisture, enhancing the texture of your pancakes.
+• Melted Butter: Brings richness to the pancakes.

-• Banana: The star ingredient that adds natural sweetness and essential banana flavor.
-One mashed banana is all it takes to make these pancakes shine.
-Got extra bananas?
-Use them to make a single serve Chocolate Chip Banana Bread, Banana Muffins, or Banana Pudding!
+• Banana: The star of the recipe.
+One mashed banana adds natural sweetness and banana flavor.
+If you have extra bananas, try making Chocolate Chip Banana Bread, Banana Muffins, or Banana Pudding!

 Recipe Variations

-• Vegan Banana Pancakes: Use plant-based milk and an egg substitute.
+• Vegan Version: Swap the milk for a plant-based option and use an egg substitute.

-• Banana Nut Pancakes: Add crushed walnuts or almonds for a crunchy texture.
+• Banana Nut Pancakes: Stir in chopped walnuts or almonds for extra crunch.

-• Tropical Pancakes: Include a spoonful of coconut flakes and a dash of rum extract for a tropical flair.
+• Tropical Pancakes: Mix in coconut flakes and a splash of rum extract.

-These step-by-step photos and instructions help you visualize how to make a small batch of banana pancakes.
-See the recipe below for ingredient amounts and full recipe instructions.
+Follow these simple steps to make a small batch of banana pancakes.
+See the recipe card below for exact measurements.

-1. In a medium-sized bowl, whisk together the flour, baking powder, sugar, and salt.
+1. Mix the Dry Ingredients: In a medium bowl, whisk together the flour, baking powder, sugar, and salt.

 flour, baking powder, sugar, and salt in a mixing bowl.

-1. In a separate small bowl, add the egg and whisk in the milk, melted butter, and vanilla.
+1. Mix the Wet Ingredients: In a separate bowl, whisk the egg, then stir in the milk, melted butter, and vanilla.

 milk, egg, and vanilla in a small mixing bowl.

-1. Peel and mash the banana on a small plate.
-Stir the mashed banana into the wet ingredients.
+1. Mash the Banana: Peel and mash the banana on a plate, then stir it into the wet ingredients.

 mashed banana in a pancake batter.

-1. Pour the wet ingredients into the dry ingredients and stir until combined.
+1. Combine the Batter: Pour the wet ingredients into the dry ingredients and stir just until combined.

 banana pancake batter in a mixing bowl.

-1. Melt butter in a 10-inch skillet over medium heat.
-Ladle about 3/4 cup of batter onto the skillet to make a pancake.
-Cook until bubbles break the surface of the pancake and the underside is golden brown, about 3 minutes.
+1. Cook the Pancakes: Melt butter in a 10-inch skillet over medium heat.
+Pour about ¾ cup of batter into the pan.
+Cook until bubbles form on the surface and the bottom is golden brown, about 3 minutes.

 one banana pancake in a skillet.